Mugdha001/sp19-202-westeros/README.md

  - Created UI mockups for the same.
  - Contributed to designing different levels of the game
  - Coded transition of the game using transition screens
- - As a champion of the XP value "Simplicity", I suggested various improvements to keep the code clean and simple.
+ - As a champion of the XP value **"Simplicity"**, I suggested various improvements to keep the code clean and simple.
 Improvements that would help us maintain the code better and easier to extend
- - Design and coding of the Observer pattern to handle the ScoreBoard actor.
+ - Design and coding of the **Observer pattern** to handle the ScoreBoard actor.
  - UML Diagrams for the Observer Pattern
  - Created the 1 minute promo video for the game
  - User stories completed